Pylons/pyramid/docs/narr/introduction.rst

 Simplicity
-  :mod:`repoze.bfg` attempts to be a *"pay only for what you eat"* framework in which you can be productive quickly with partial knowledge.
-We contrast this with *"pay up front for what anyone might eventually want to eat"* frameworks, which tend to expect you to understand a great many concepts and technologies fully before you can be truly productive.  :mod:`repoze.bfg` doesn't force you to use any particular technology to produce an application, and we try to keep the core set of concepts you need to understand to a minimum.
+  :mod:`repoze.bfg` attempts to be a *"pay only for what you eat"* framework in which you can be productive quickly with only partial knowledge.
+Some other frameworks tend to expect you to understand a great many concepts and technologies fully before you can be truly productive.  :mod:`repoze.bfg` doesn't force you to use any particular technology to produce an application, and we try to keep the core set of concepts you need to understand to a minimum.

+A Sense of Fun
+  Developing a :mod:`repoze.bfg` application should not feel "enterprisey".
+We like to keep things down-to-earth.

 Minimalism
   :mod:`repoze.bfg` provides only the very basics: *URL to code